-2.10.3 INSPIRE-5Gplus - INtelligent Security and Pervasive tRust for 5G and Beyond
+2.10.3 INSPIRE-5Gplus - iNtelligent Security and Pervasive tRust for 5G and Beyond

 INSPIRE-5Gplus aims to design a zero-touch end-to-end smart network and service security management framework.
+The INSPIRE-5Gplus consortium consists of 14 partners, two in common with Charity, namely Eurescom and Telefonica.
+The latter involves a different research team.
 This framework provides protection and ensures trustworthiness and liability when managing 5G network infrastructure across multiple domains.
 INSPIRE-5Gplus closely follows the key principles of ETSI ZSM reference architecture.
 It is split into several security management domains (SMDs) which results into a robust architecture and also ensures separation of concerns (See Figure 35).
 The SMDs are composed of multiple security services which constitutes a service-based architecture where each SMD is responsible for the security of resources and services within its scope.
 As it can be seen in Figure 35Figure 34, an SMD consists in a Security Data Collector, a Security Analytics Engine, a Decision Engine, a Security orchestration, Policy and SSLA Management, and Trust Management.
 All these security services are exposed and can be consumed through the integration fabrics which by design ensure authentication, authorization and access control.
 An E2E SMD is used to ensure the management of security functions for E2E services that span multiple domains.
 All of these SMDs operate in an intelligent closed-loop fashion which enables AI-driven software defined security (SD-SEC) orchestration and management in compliance with the expected Security Service Level Agreement (SSLA) and regulatory requirements.